Gauravmupase09/GenAI/Chatbot-with-FastAPI-and-Memory/README.md

-# 🤖 Chatbot with FastAPI & Memory
+# 🤖 Chatbot with FastAPI & Temp Memory

 A simple yet powerful chatbot application built with **FastAPI (backend)** and **Streamlit (frontend)**.
 It uses **session memory** to store conversation history, making interactions more natural and context-aware.